 It will be our 12th year as Northwest Mist.
-Last year, without asking, we were invited to be on the Esplanade for the second year in a row!
+We were invited to be on the Esplanade for the second year in a row!
 Maybe this will be our home for years to come.

 It takes over 2000 gallons of water for the week to run a mist tent on the Esplanade.
 Please consider helping by sending a donation to email@example.com through PayPal

 Our 11th year as Northwest Mist was "Radical".
 This year, without asking, we were invited to be on Esplanade.
 We can now say that Northwest Mist has become one of the great camps to have the privilege of being on Esplanade.

 We had huge success with a gofundme this year to help fund the water needed for the misting tent on the Esplanade.
 We couldn't have done it without our generous supporters!

 Misty Pearl all lit up and ready to go out

 Our 10th year as Northwest Mist was out towards the edge of the city.
 It’s been a great ride so far.
 Wade, Diana and Mike greatly appreciate all that our members have brought to the camp over the years.

 While Jared, Brian and I were waiting in line at the DMV a gentleman drove by in his slipper car, stopped and presented us with a package as an award for excellence.
 So cool to be recognized for all our hard work. - Diana

 Year 9 saw the addition of another mutant vehicle to the Northwest Mist fleet.

 The Misty Pearl, a 14 person junk inspired boat with a large red sail and a dragon figure head made her debut.